 The most memorable pick in the 2014 NBA Draft was not made by any of the 30 teams.
 Midway through the first round, NBA Commissioner Adam Silver announced that the NBA selects Isaiah Austin from Baylor University.

-Earlier this month, Austin was diagnosed with Marfan syndrome, a rare illness that resulted in ending his career.
+Earlier this month, Austin was diagnosed Marfan syndrome, a rare illness that resulted in ending his career.
 Upon being announced, Austin proudly walked across the stage to shake hands with Silver and pose for pictures while donning a blue NBA hat.

 The Cleveland Cavaliers had the first pick in the draft for the second straight year and the third time in the last four drafts.
 They selected Andrew Wiggins, the standout freshman from Kansas.